Aeroluna/LunaCoopMod/README.md

 Fun fact: This bug has existed since Fenix was released.
 This bug was caused by the ability for Carriers to morph into Clolarion, though I genuinely don't understand why it happens or why it affects Karax's Carriers.

+- Added a visual glaze to units targeted by a Science Vessel's Irradiate ability.

+Makes it much easier to see which units are irradiated.

+- Added an impact visual for Ravager's Corrosive Bile.

+Not the prettiest effect, but I tried!

+- Increased visual scale of Planetary Fortress's attack impact by 20%.
+- Increased volume of Planetary Fortress's attack.

+Weirdly quiet for how impactful this thing's weapon is.

 - Changed Void Rays to "look" at their targets.

 thanks Enoki.

-- Added targeting beam to Widow Mine attack (Affects Swann and Horner).
+- Added targeting beam to Widow Mine attack.
 - Increased visibility of targeting line and targeted unit (Targeted unit is tinted).
-- Added a visual indicator to Colossus attacks when Extended Thermal Lance is researched (Affects Fenix).
+- Added a visual indicator to Colossus attacks when Extended Thermal Lance is researched.
-- Added a visual indicator to Phoenix attacks when Anion Pulse Crystals is researched (Affects Artanis and Karax).
+- Added a visual indicator to Phoenix attacks when Anion Pulse Crystals is researched.
-- Added a visual blue trail to Marauder attacks after upgrading Concussive Shells (Affects Raynor, Nova, Tychus, and Mengsk).
+- Added a visual blue trail to Marauder attacks after upgrading Concussive Shells.
-- Increased Zealot animation walk speed from 2.25 to 3.
-This makes Zealots visually bounce around less at high movement speeds (Affects Artanis, Vorazun, Karax, and Fenix).
+- Increased Zealot animation walk speed from 2.25 to 3 (Makes Zealots visually bounce around less at high movement speeds).
-- Added turret tracking to Colossi (Affects Karax and Fenix).
+- Added turret tracking to Colossi.
+- Fixed a bug where burrowing a Ravager directly after casting Corrosive Bile would visually bug.
+- Changed town hall structures to automatically rally to a mineral field when built or landed.
+- Fixed a bug where Liberators couldn't designate an attack target while morphing from AA to AG.
+- Fixed a bug where visual effects from some abilities could be seen through the fog of war (Parasitic Bomb, Stimpack).
+- Fixed a bug where visual effects from some abilities could not be seen even when large portions of the model were well within vision range (Guardian Shield, Microbial Shroud).
+- Added an AOE indicator to Disruptor's Purification Nova ability.
+- Fixed a bug where Protoss units were using an outdated AoE indicator.
+- Added pre-placement visual indicator and sound to Oracle's Stasis Ward ability.

 Copied from Versus.